-2.9.5 Texting
+2.9.5 - Texting

-49 CFR Part 383, 384, 390, 391, 392, the Federal Motor Carrier Safety Regulations (FMCSR) prohibits texting by commercial motor vehicle (CMV) drivers while operating in interstate commerce; and implements new driver disqualification sanctions for drivers of CMVs who fail to comply with this Federal prohibition; or who have multiple convictions for violating a State or local law or ordinance on motor vehicle traffic control that prohibits texting while driving.
+49 CFR Part 383, 384, 390, 391, 392, the Federal Motor Carrier Safety Regulations (FMCSR) prohibits texting by commercial motor vehicle (CMV) drivers while operating in interstate commerce; implements and new driver disqualification sanctions for drivers of CMVs who fail to comply with this Federal prohibition; or who have multiple convictions for violating a State or local law or ordinance on motor vehicle traffic control that prohibits texting while driving.
 Additionally, motor carriers are prohibited from requiring or allowing their drivers to engage in texting while driving.

 Texting means manually entering text into, or reading text from, an electronic device.
-This includes, but is not limited to, short message service, e-mailing, instant messaging, a command or request to access an internet web page, or engaging in any other form of electronic text retrieval or entry, for present or future communication.
+This includes, but is not limited to, short message service, e-mailing, instant messaging, a command or request to access a World Wide Web page, or engaging in any other form of electronic text retrieval or entry, for present or future communication.
+Do Not Text and Drive!